Resume

 Scale AI

-Fellowship program focused on advancing AI safety and alignment research in collaboration with industry leaders.
+Fellowship focused on advancing AI safety and alignment research in collaboration with industry leaders.

 External Collaborator

-Google DeepMind (GDM), People + AI Research (PAIR)
+Google DeepMind — People + AI Research (PAIR)

-- Collaborating on the development of an explorable (online interactive technical article) focusing on the interpretability of large language models using Sparse Autoencoders (SAEs)
+- Collaborating on an explorable article on LLM interpretability using Sparse Autoencoders (SAEs)

-- Developed the research direction and initial analyses on novel SAE phenomena like shrinkage and feature splitting
+- Developed research direction and initial analyses on novel SAE phenomena like shrinkage and feature splitting

 Doctoral Researcher

-- Developing embedding visualization tools and interpretable techniques to interpret low-dimensional representations of high-dimensional data
+- Developing embedding visualization tools and interpretable techniques for high-dimensional representations

-- Used by collaborators to find new insights in ICU Healthcare settings, interpretability, and physics
+- Used by collaborators for new insights in ICU healthcare settings, interpretability, and physics

 Research Mentor and Advisor

-AI Safety Camp, ML4Good and AI Safety India Initiative
+AI Safety Camp, ML4Good & AI Safety India Initiative

-- Leading multiple projects on AI Interpretability, Safety, and Alignment in a Research Mentor/Research Scientist Manager capacity
+- Leading multiple projects on AI Interpretability, Safety, and Alignment as Research Scientist / Mentor

-- The collaboration has led to several successful publications in several venues and new ongoing research
+- Collaboration has led to several publications and ongoing research

 Academic Mentorship & Student Leadership Fellow